So, what can you can eat on a low carb high fat diet?

 - Have forgotten all about cravings and hunger

-What you can eat on a low carb high fat diet in more detail…
+Let’s take a closer look at what you can eat on a low carb high fat diet

 Meat: Beef, pork, chicken (including the fatty bits and even the skin–if that’s your thing!)